-Some things that last for a long time, often are of quality.
+Some things that last for a long time, are often of quality.
 But what is quality?

 Quality may refer to a feature, characteristic, character, nature of something, or a standard of excellence or superiority.

-The word quality comes from Old French qualité, from Latin qualitas state, nature, from qualis of what sort.
+The word quality comes from Old French qualité, from Latin qualitas state, nature, from qualis, of what sort.

 Synonyms include: value, merit, pre-eminence and worth.

 In philosophy, how to distinguish certain kinds of qualities from one another, remains controversial.
 Philosophy and common sense tend to see qualities as related either to subjective feelings or to objective facts, or both.
 Things and ideas and maya we want to last throughout life, should be of quality - outstanding too.

 Books of outstanding quality tend to become classics - suit yourself

 'Classic' - a book which people praise and don't read.
 [Mark Twain]

 Classics - works that never are wholly out of date.
 [TK]

 Today it is not the classroom nor the classics which are the repositories of models of eloquence, but the ad agencies.
 [Marshall McLuhan]